isomerpages/govtech-stp/_atp/conditions.md

 				 <li style="font-size:18px; list-style-type:lower-roman;">the name of the testing institution conducting the COVID-19 test;</li>
 				 </ol>
 			 </li>
+       <li style="font-size:18px; list-style-type:lower-alpha;">immediately<sup>1</sup> take private transportation, taxi, or private hire car from the airport to the declared place of accommodation and remain isolated at the accommodation, apart from attending the supervised self-administered ART;</li>
-       <li style="font-size:18px; list-style-type:lower-alpha;"> undergo a COVID-19 PCR test at the airport upon arrival in Singapore, immediately<sup>1</sup> take private transportation, taxi, or private hire car from the airport to the declared place of accommodation and remain isolated at the accommodation until the test result is confirmed to be negative;</li>
+			        <li style="font-size:18px; list-style-type:lower-alpha;">take private transportation, taxi, or private hire car to and from the Quick Test Centre (QTC) or Combined Test Centre (CTC), undergo a COVID-19 supervised self-administered ART at a within 24 hours of arrival in Singapore, and remain isolated at the declared place of accommodation until the test result is confirmed to be negative;</li>
        <li style="font-size:18px; list-style-type:lower-alpha;"> disclose, and agree to the medical provider disclosing his/her COVID-19 PCR test result to the relevant Singapore Government authorities for public health purposes;</li>
        <li style="font-size:18px; list-style-type:lower-alpha;"> download the TraceTogether app on his/her mobile device and:
         <ol style="font-size:18px; list-style-type:lower-roman;">